Flikify/scrapyd-server/README.md

 [中文版本](./README_CN.md)
 # scrapyd-server
 A docker image consisting of scrapyd and scrapydweb.
-If you only deploy on a single machine, it is your choice
+If you only deploy on one machine, then it is your choice.
+It can easily and quickly run scrapyd and scrapydweb.

 ## How to use
 1. Using the one I have built